AndrewSav/CallersBane-Docker/readme.md

 - [callersbane](callersbane) - docker image for Caller's Bane server
 - [init](init) - sample init script for creating initial data files for Caller's Bane server container and mysql container
 - [example](example) - sample docker-compose for getting Caller's Bane server container and mysql container up and connecting it to the data volume, that could be prepared with the init script above
+- [troubleshooting](troubleshooting) - some problems I came across setting up the Caller's Bane server, and how I worked around them